 In addition to being clean, the streets of Japan are also usually quiet.
 Of course not on large busy avenues in neighborhoods like Ginza and Akihabara, but almost every street in Japan tends to be quiet for a variety of reasons.
 In this article you will understand why the streets of Japan are so quiet.

-Most should be aware that Japanese people are polite and respect others.
-That's why they avoid making noise in their apartments and houses as much as possible.
-They don't usually have parties at their house with loud music and shouting.
-Many prefer to stay at home browsing the internet or in a night bar having a beer and sake.
+Most people must be aware that Japanese people are polite and respect others.
+That is why they avoid making noise in their apartments and homes as much as possible.
+They do not usually have loud parties at home with loud sounds and shouting.
+Many prefer to stay home browsing the internet or at a night bar having a beer and sake.

 It's not just the cities!
 Even though Japan has a smaller proportion of land to the amount of population, you can easily have your quiet and resting place in any corner.
 It's even possible to have a beach all to yourself.